gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Automatically switch between A2DP and HSP profiles (if both are available for a device), depending on the roles of the currently active streams.

-    When a new stream is connected to a source of a Bluetooth card and its "media.role" property is set to "phone" or unset (depending on the "auto_switch" module parameter), automatically switch the card profile to HSP.
-When all such source outputs are disconnected from the source, switch the card profile to A2DP.
+    When a new stream is created and its "media.role" property is set to "phone" or unset (depending on the "auto_switch" module parameter), switch the card profile to HSP, to make the bluetooth source available when the regular stream routing logic is executed.
+When all such source outputs disappear, switch the card profile to A2DP.

 * **automatic playback**